Owlhaven: Ocean-view Family Home on the Oregon Coast

 Tech & Toys

 - TV’s in every bedroom.
-ChromeCast TV’s in Princess room, East Master, and Yellow Room (free phone download here).
-‘Smart’ TV’s in upstairs master, west master, and nook bedroom.
+ChromeCast TV’s in Princess room, East Master, and Yellow Room (Chromecast app here).
+‘Smart’ TV’s in west master, and nook bedroom function best with the free Vizio app (free app here)

-- Gaming system with an assortment games in Nook bedroom
+- Playstation gaming system with an assortment of family friendly games in Nook bedroom

 - Cable TV on living room and family room TV

-- DVD player on family room TV, plus small collection of family friendly movies
+- DVD player on family room TV, plus large collection of family friendly movies

 - Wi-Fi throughout house served via high speed router